Child Custody Evaluations Attorneys In Fort Lauderdale, Florida

 No. Typically, information that is shared with psychologists is confidential and such specialists have a legal obligation to avoid releasing the information.
 However, child custody evaluations serve the purpose of arranging child custody and/or parenting plan, which requires family courts and lawyers to have access to the findings.

-At the Law Offices of Theodore H. Enfield, P.A., our experienced Hollywood divorce lawyers can help you achieve this and answer the concerns to all of your family concerns.
+At the Law Offices of Theodore H. Enfield - P.A., our experienced Florida divorce lawyers can help you achieve this and answer the concerns to all of your family concerns.